dw-data/plastics-promises/README.md

 | unclear | No information found |
 | future | Target year is in the future |

-Where targets where not verifiable, we contacted the company responsible and, where clarification was provided, updated the relevant data.
+Where targets where not verifiable or appeared to be missed, we contacted the company responsible and, where clarification was provided, updated the relevant data.
 If companies did not comment further on targets, they remained labeled as unclear.

 ### What is the promise about?